 "It just drives me nuts!
+This free email extractor is amazing!
 She never, and I mean NEVER screws the top back on the toothpaste.
 I remind her all the time, I plead and beg and rant and rave but she simply won't do it!"
 Guy tells me in utter frustration in one of our sessions.
 "You can't imagine how many fights we have about this", he adds.
 "She thinks that I am being unreasonable, picky and controlling but how hard is it to screw the top back on the toothpaste when you've finished with it?"
 I ask him how these fights usually end."Well, after a fight she stalks off to the bathroom, demonstratively screws the top back on the toothpaste, gives me a dagger look and climbs back into bed”.

 “And then what happens?”
 I ask...."Well, then she turns her back to me and goes to sleep."
 So, no romance on those nights?”
 I query .
 "No way, after one of those she won't even turn around to say goodnight!"

 Guy has surely won the battle …but it would seem to me that has also lost the war!

 I often wonder why it is so difficult for most of us to show tolerance towards others.
 Why is it so important to have things go 'our way', win an argument, a game or a sports competition?
 Why do we so often have to have the last word?
 Why do we walk away from a verbal wrestle, thinking: ‘Boy, did I show him’! or ‘Good, I’ve really put her in her place this time!’
 Why do we need to engage in a verbal wrestle at all?

 The Concise Oxford Dictionary tells me that TOLERANCE means having a disposition to be patient with or indulgent to the opinions or practices of others.

 I believe that most people have a strong competitive streak, which may well be part of our genetic make-up but is also strongly reinforced by the society we live in where WINNING IS EVERYTHING.